cs-fullstack-2019-fall/javascript-intermediate-weekly-2-rjrobins16/README.md

 ### Challenges
 * Enhance the solution so that it will let the User keep answering questions until ‘q’ is entered (Bonus: handle any case lower/or upper that may be entered by the User).
 * Track the User’s score.
 Each time the answer was correct, give them a point.
 Display the running total of the numbers of questions they got right in the console before or after the question(s).
 * Make sure if the user enters an invalid answer number say "Invalid Answer Number.
-Please Try Again!", then retry the question.
+Please Try Again!", then retry the question or give them a new one.

 #### Notes
 - It's expected you know how to use git to push and pull your projects.
 You will not get ANY points if you push your work after 5pm.